Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 This is a Java-for-Android version of the [Lightstreamer - Basic Stock-List Demo - HTML client](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client).<br>
 This app uses the <b>Android Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.<br>

-Touch a row opens a new panel with the detailed info,  pdated in real time, of the stock.
+Touch a row opens a new panel with the detailed info, updated in real time, of the stock.

 The demo is ready to receive Mobile Push Notification through [Google Cloud Messaging for Android](https://developer.android.com/google/gcm/index.html).